bbauska/2025-fight/README.md

   </li>
 </ol>

-But you can control your own integrity.
+<p>But you can control your own integrity.<br>
 So prove it.
-Prove that your party is still grounded in law, human rights, and ethical leadership.
+Prove that your party is still grounded in law, human rights, and ethical leadership.<br>
-Join.
+Join.<br>
-If you’ve got nothing to hide — join.
+If you’ve got nothing to hide — join.</p>

-Show the world who’s hiding bodies, bribes, and buried bank accounts.
+<p>Show the world who’s hiding bodies, bribes, and buried bank accounts.<br>
-Force the GOP to explain why they’d rather protect a war criminal than sign a treaty.
+Force the GOP to explain why they’d rather protect a war criminal than sign a treaty.<br>
-And while you’re at it, publicly invite ICC observers into U.S. borders.
+And while you’re at it, publicly invite ICC observers into U.S. borders.<br>
-Make this administration explain — on camera — why they’re terrified of international oversight.
+Make this administration explain — on camera — why they’re terrified of international oversight.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ol type="1" start = "3">
   <li><h3>Fund state-level resistance infrastructure.</h3>